Set up Kubernetes Engine cluster monitoring

 custom-values.yaml

-file.
-This file includes configurations for both Alertmanager and Grafana.
+file, which includes configurations for Alertmanager and Grafana.curl -O https://raw.githubusercontent.com/kakaoenterprise/kc-handson-config/k8s-monitor/custom-values.yaml

 -

-You can modify the Slack alert settings, such as the alert frequency, message format, and notification channel, in the
+file, you can modify Slack alert settings such as alert frequency, message format, and notification channels.

-file.
-Enter the channel and Webhook URL values from Step 1 (Slack alert setup) into thechannel
+Enter the channel and Webhook URL values from Step 1.
+Set up Slack alert into thechannel

 - channel: '#channel-name'

-api_url: https://hooks.slack.com/services/...s/...- If additional Slack alert configurations are required, refer to the slack_config and modify the
+api_url: https://hooks.slack.com/services/...s/...- For additional Slack alert configurations, refer to slack_config and modify the Alertmanager fields as needed.

 -